 - Upon receipt of acceptance of supervision from the receiving state, and prior to the juvenile's departure if the youth is not already residing in the receiving state, the sending state shall provide reporting instructions to the juvenile, and provide written notification of the juvenile's departure to the receiving state.

-- If the transfer of supervision in the receiving state is denied, the sending state shall return the juvenile within five (5) business days.
+- If the transfer of supervision is denied by the receiving state and the juvenile is already residing in the receiving state, the sending state shall, within five (5) business days, secure alternative living arrangements and submit an updated referral or return the juvenile to the sending state.
 This time period may be extended up to an additional five (5) business days with approval from both ICJ Offices.

 Comment: Rule 4-104 was originally titled “Supervision/Services Requirements,” adopted December 2, 2009, effective March 1, 2010; amended September 15, 2010, effective January 1, 2011; amended October 26, 2011, effective March 1, 2012; renumbered as Rule 5-101, effective April 1, 2014